fragata-ai/arhat-prequel/README.md

-# Arhat
+# Arhat Prequel

+This repository contains the code of Arhat Prequel, an experimental deep learning framework developed at the early stage of Arhat project.
+We have used Arhat Prequel as a pure research tool for experimenting with various ideas.
+Upon completion of these experiments, Arhat Prequel development has been discontinued and definitive implementation of Arhat project has been started from scratch.

+We have published the Arhat Prequel code in hope that it might be of interest to the community as a rare example of a deep learning framework implemented in Go programming language.

-Arhat is an experimental deep learning framework implemented in [Go](https://golang.org/).
-Unlike most mainstream frameworks that perform training and inference computations directly, Arhat translates neural network descriptions into standalone lean executable platform-specific code.
+Unlike most mainstream frameworks that perform training and inference computations directly, Arhat Prequel translates neural network descriptions into standalone lean executable platform-specific code.
 This approach allows direct embedding of the generated code into user applications and does not require deployment of sophisticated machine learning software stacks on the target platforms.

-Arhat supports swappable platform-specific code generators (backends).
+Arhat Prequel supports swappable platform-specific code generators (backends).
 Currently two backends are available:

 * CPU: a reference backend generating C++ code for use on the CPU;
 * CUDA: a backend generating C++/CUDA code for use on the NVIDIA GPU.

 Implementation of more backends for other platforms is planned.

-Arhat implementation is based on [neon](https://github.com/NervanaSystems/neon), Intel® Nervana™ reference deep learning framework.
+Arhat Prequel implementation is based on [neon](https://github.com/NervanaSystems/neon), Intel® Nervana™ reference deep learning framework.
 We have ported sections of neon code from Python to Go and partly redesigned it implementing code generators in place of the original backends.

-We use Arhat internally as a research platform for our larger ongoing project aiming at construction of a machine learning framework optimized for use on embedded platforms and massively parallel supercomputers.

 ## Requirements

-The following hardware and software components are required for using Arhat:
+The following hardware and software components are required for using Arhat Prequel:

 * OS: Windows or Linux (macOS should suit too but was not yet tested);
 * NVIDIA GPU device (Kepler of newer);